llancruzz/share-story/README.md

 The icon (as with all others on the site) is from [Font Awesome](https://fontawesome.com/).

 The favicon was created from an image found on [favicon](https://favicon.io/) and was used to match the logo icon of the blog.

+The logo was created from an free Logo MAker website called [Hatchful](https://www.shopify.com/tools/logo-maker).

 #### Database Schema